 2. Employee Stock Purchase Plan (ESPP): Employees have the right to purchase the shares of the company at a discounted value.
 In few companies, an agreed percentage of the employee’s salary is deducted which is then aggregated to buy the company’s stock on scheduled dates in the future.

-3. Stock Appreciation rights/Phantom Plans: The Options do not convert to shares at a predetermined price.
+3. Stock Appreciation rights/Phantom Plans: The options do not convert to shares at a predetermined price.
 Instead, the employees receive the return either in the form of cash or shares equivalent to how much the stock has appreciated in value between two set dates i.e. the grant data and exercise date.
 The appreciated value is the difference between the market value of stock and the grant price between these dates.

 8. What are the different stages of stock options in the life-cycle of a plan?

 Creation of a Pool.
 An option pool is the pool that is earmarked for making grants.
-The pool is expressed as an absolute number.
-For example:

 Adoption of a Plan.
-Grants may be made only under a Plan.
-The Plans are usually called “ESOP Plans” or “Employee Stock Option Plans”.
+Grants may be made only under a plan.
+The plans are usually called ‘ESOP Plans’ or ‘Employee Stock Option Plans’.
 SARS are granted under SARS Plans or Phantom Plans.

 Vesting of Grants.
-Vesting is the process by which a Grantee’s right to acquire the underlying shares fructifies.
+Vesting is the process by which a grantee’s right to acquire the underlying shares fructifies.
 Vesting is subject to satisfaction of some conditions called the vesting conditions.

 The third condition can be event based.
-Here, Options could be linked to the company achieving some revenue targets, profitability, etc.
+Here, options could be linked to the company achieving some revenue targets, profitability, etc.

-Buy-back of Options.
-Companies may run Option buy-back / surrender programmes for Options.
+Buyback of Options.
+Companies may run option buyback / surrender programmes for options.
 These programmes provide liquidity to employees.

 Disposal of Shares.
-If Options have been exercised, the final phase would be the sale of shares.
-The share sale may happen in four broad situations: (a) company facilitated acquisition of the shares by third parties, (b) company buy-back, (c) as part of the acquisition of the company and (d) sale by the Grantee post the IPO.
+If options have been exercised, the final phase would be the sale of shares.
+The share sale may happen in four broad situations: (a) company facilitated acquisition of shares by third parties, (b) company buyback, (c) as part of the acquisition of the company, and (d) sale by the grantee post the IPO.

 9. What is a stock option pool?
 How is the percentage of the pool decided?

-The Option pool is divided into (a) Options to be granted, (b) Options granted but not vested, and (c) Options vested but not exercised.
+The option pool is divided into (a) Options to be granted, (b) Options granted but not vested, and (c) Options vested but not exercised.

 10. Is a company bound to exhaust its pool?

-No, a company is not bound to exhaust the entire Option pool.
+No. A company is not bound to exhaust the entire option pool.
 In fact the company is not obligated to even make a single grant.
-The Stock Option Plans and pools only enable the company to make grants.
+The stock option plans and pools only enable the company to make grants.

-12. Can a plan be amended?
+11. Can a plan be amended?

-13. Can a grant be amended?
+12. Can a grant be amended?